JoyCuratoR/Swedish-Reading-Progress-Tracker/README.md

 <br></br>
 <h2>What is this app calculating?</h2>

-<i>My initial idea</i>

-Statistical Formula for 1% Daily Improvement:
+My initial idea for a Statistical Formula for 1% Daily Improvement:

 The compound growth formula would be...